gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 previously validated and the SCTP statemachine after having reached ESTABLISHED state moves automatically to PROTECTED state.

-A restarted SCTP Association SHALL continue to use the Restart Key, for User Traffic until a new traffic DTLS Key will be available.
-The implementors SHOULD initiate a new DTLS keying as soon as possible, and derive the traffic and restart keys so that the time when no Restart Key is available is kept to a minimum.
+A restarted SCTP Association SHALL continue to use the Restart DTLS Key Context, for User Traffic until a new traffic DTLS Key Context will be available.
+The implementors SHOULD initiate a new DTLS keying as soon as possible, and derive the traffic and restart keys so that the time when no Restart DTLS Key Context is available is kept to a minimum.
 Note that another restart attempt prior to having created new restart DTLS Key context for the new SCTP association will result in the endpoints being unable to restart the SCTP assocation.